 GEA Westfalia Separator

-Centrimax - Winkelhorst Trenntechnik GmbH (Inc.) supplies already used separators, decanters, rotary brush strainers, defoaming pumps, etc., of the GEA Westfalia Separator brand.
+Centrimax - Winkelhorst Trenntechnik GmbH (Inc.) supplies refurbished centrifugal separators, decanter centrifuges, rotary brush strainers, defoaming pumps, etc., of the GEA Westfalia Separator brand.

 The separators and decanters supplied by the GEA Westfalia Separator Company (having its registered office (corporate domicile) in Westphalia, Germany) with Westphalian thoroughness are well known for their reliability.